 Because of ill health, Mr. Dusckas’ brother returned to Greece and he has operated the Sugar Bowl since.

-Four years later, Mr. Dusckas would retire from the business altogether, leaving it his partner and son-in-law, Gus G. Athans to run for many years.
+Four years later, Mr. Dusckas retired from the business altogether, leaving it his partner and son-in-law, Gus G. Athans to run for many years.
 Dusckas had a long-tenured association with business in Watertown since his arrival in 1903 when he joined the business of his brother, Gus Dusckas, who had founded a confectionary business, the Crystal Palace store, at Hotel Woodruff.
-Later, he owned and operated the Bon Bon Shop, near the Victoria Theater before opening the Sugar Bowl.
+Later, he owned and operated the Bon Bon Shop, near the Victoria Theater at the Streeter Block before opening the Sugar Bowl.

-Mr. Dusckas would go on to own and manage the Terminal Restaurant, located at 111 Terminal Place.
-Unfortunately, he continued to work despite health issues and would pass away on May 5, 1942, at the age of 66, after suffering a coronary thrombosis.
+Mr. Dusckas went on to own and manage the Terminal Restaurant, located at 111 Terminal Place.
+Unfortunately, he continued to work despite health issues and passed away on May 5, 1942, at the age of 66, after suffering a coronary thrombosis.

-Just a few weeks later, William Duskas, also a native of Sparta, Greece, would pass away at the age of 54 from a heart ailment in Canton, N.Y., where he owned and operated the Sugar Bowl Restaurant.
+Just a few weeks later, William Duskas, also a native of Sparta, Greece, passed away at the age of 54 from a heart ailment in Canton, N.Y., where he owned and operated the Sugar Bowl Restaurant.
 According to his obituary in the May 29, 1942 Watertown Daily Times–

 He came to Canton after the first World war and joined his brother, George, in the operation of the restaurant.
 In 1921, he purchased his brother’s share and became sole proprietor of the restaurant, specially patronized by students of St. Lawrence University.
 The store was remodeled to its present form in 1932 and a regular restaurant business was addd to the confectionary business two years ago.

-While the term “Sugar Bowl” was a common namesake in that era, there is no reference to the two, with slightly different spellings of their last names, to have had any relation to one another.
+While the term “Sugar Bowl” was a common namesake in that era, there is no reference to the two, with slightly different spellings of their last names, having any relation to one another.

-In 1950, part owner of the Watertown Sugar Bowl, John Vedes, 50, would die suddenly after suffering from high blood pressure for some time.
+In 1950, part owner of the Watertown Sugar Bowl, John Vedes, 50, died suddenly after suffering from high blood pressure for some time.
 Mr. Vedes co-owned and operated the restaurant with Constantine Athans at the time.

-The restaurant would stay with Constantine Athans for a number of years, but ultimately change hands several times in the 1970s and early 80’s when, in 1983, the owners were delinquent on property taxes nearing $1,000.
+The restaurant was owned by Constantine Athans for a number of years, but ultimately changed hands several times in the 1970s and early 80’s when, in 1983, the owners were delinquent on property taxes nearing $1,000.
 By December of 1985, the Sugar Bowl was no more, although no specific date could be references for when it closed its doors permanently.